 Level 2 Outdoor Education

-This course is focused on developing interpersonal skills in a practical or outdoor setting.
-Students will be involved in activities such as tramping, orienteering, sea kayaking and snow craft.
+This course is focused on developing interpersonal skills in a practical and outdoor setting.
+Students will be involved in activities such as tramping, rock climbing, orienteering, sea kayaking and snow craft.
 All students will study leadership, group dynamics and safety management.

 Contributions and Equipment/Stationery